-The simple answer is that they are packed with probiotics, good bacteria that provide us with a startling number of health benefits, such as balancing immune function, aiding digestion, helping us absorb nutrients from the food we eat, improving our mood, balancing our blood sugar, relieving temporary inflammation, and even helping us maintain our body weight.
+The simple answer is that they are packed with probiotics, good bacteria that provide us with a startling number of health benefits, such as supporting our immune function, digestion, nutrient absorption, positive mood, and even healthy weight management.

 So, how does fermentation work?

 Fermented foods go through a specialized lacto-fermentation process.
 During this transformative process, naturally-occurring microorganisms (Lactobacillus) feed on sugars and starches in the food to create lactic acid, a natural preservative that inhibits harmful bacteria and gives fermented foods their unique taste.

 The end product?
 A healthy, effervescent probiotic and nutrient-rich food that is easy to digest.

 You see, during the fermentation process, the friendly flora start to break down the food, increasing the amounts of available vitamins and minerals.
 By the time you ingest the fermented food, some of the digesting work has already been done for you, so you can begin absorbing nutrients right away.

 Studies even show that fermented foods have much higher concentrations of vitamins and minerals than their raw counterparts.
 Researchers at Cornell University discovered that fermented cabbage provides up to 12 times more vitamin C than raw cabbage1!
 Another study found that serving lacto-fermented vegetables with meals increased the subjects’ absorption of iron, a mineral that helps the body make red blood cells2.

 Unfortunately, with the advent of modern food preservation processes, fermentation isn’t nearly as common as it used to be and our modern diets are often filled with chemically-preserved foods lacking in valuable nutrients.